11th International Lymphoedema Framework conference

 Melanie Thomas

-Clinical Director for Lymphoedema Sercies in Wales
+Clinical Director for Lymphoedema Services in Wales

 Melanie is the Clinical Director for Lymphoedema Services in Wales and a physiotherapist by background.
 She was instrumental in developing equitable lymphoedema services in Wales and is responsible for the planning and strategic development of Lymphoedema Wales Clinical Network.
 The Network is embedded in value-based healthcare and aims to reduce waste, harm and variation as well as enhancing learning, thus improving patient outcomes, patient experience and quality.